-A. The Student Union centrally houses all resident mailboxes.
-Each resident is assigned a personal, combination mailbox upon check-in.
+A. The Student Union centrally houses mailboxes for all residents not living in Clare Apartments.
+Each resident is assigned a combination mailbox upon check in.
 The Student Union mail center provides both U.S. mail and package mail services.
 Mail is delivered and sorted each weekday except for holidays and designated break times.
-To receive your mail, your address is as follows (no room or box number needed):
+To receive your mail, your address is as follows:

 La Crosse, WI 54601